STATE INDIAN MUSEUM

 2019- the City of West Sacramento officially transferred land located at the confluence of the Sacramento & American Rivers - the site of the future California Indian Heritage Center - to California State Parks

 2020- to help manage the Coronavirus pandemic in California, Governor Gavin Newsom shifted $95M from CIHC project funding to lease revenue bonds.
-Once Parks finalizes plans for the project, they can explore the option of funding it through lease revenue bonds.
+Once Parks finalizes plans for the project, they can utilize the lease revenue bonds process to secure funding.